ThePieBaker90/On-The-Rim/Jesh's Shit/Weapons/Rocket Rifles/Ammunition/MicroRocket, Standard.md

 - Item
 - Ammunition
 ---
-- For each 20ft of distance between the shooter and the target
+- For each 10ft of distance between the shooter and the target
-  - +1D4 piercing damage
+  - +1 piercing damage
   - +1 AP
-  - -3 to hit
+  - -1 to hit
 - **Cost**
   -  5 for 1 credit
 - **Description**
-  - A small rocket projectile with a lead penetrating core
+  - A small rocket projectile with a steel penetrating core